tfolkersen/Culling/README.md

 There are solutions other than "render" that are an artifact of the tutorial code, but you shouldn't need to build these.

 To parse the stats.txt file and make plots, you will need Python 3 and Matplotlib.
+You don't need this if you don't want to make plots.
 Numpy version 1.19.4 doesn't seem to work on Windows in Python 3.9 and is needed by Matplotlib.
 You can install an older Numpy and then Matplotlib like so:

 ```python3 -m pip install numpy==1.19.3```